+Thanks to the fact that this is true of most of these platforms, there has been no significant impact on the general operation of these major exchanges, at least from the user side of things.
 One way that the exchanges have been stepping up behind the scenes is to donate directly to the effort to aid victims of the disease.
 In January, Binance announced it would be donating $1.5 million to aid in the relief effort, a move that also prompted Huobi to quickly put up a matching donation.
 They weren’t the only ones however, as in late March Ripple also announced that they would be donating $100,000 each to two different research funds that were studying responses to coronavirus.

 One place where markets have been clearly and notably impacted is futures trading.
 Because of the now high uncertainty in what is to come in both the global economy as well as cryptocurrency, the demand and hence value of Bitcoin futures contracts has seen a notable surge.
 Recently both CME Group and Bakkt have reported a sizeable boost in the volume of their BTC futures trading, as clearly investors are running to lock in prices against further market drops, and speculators are seeking to profit off of the volatility.
 Based upon trading patterns, it seems that there is a general sentiment that the price of cryptocurrency will continue to rise amidst this financial turmoil, which is certainly optimistic for the future of the market.

 How the Crisis is Affecting Cryptocurrency AwarenessWhen it comes to how both the cryptocurrency community, as well as the public at large, view digital assets during this difficult time, opinions can be split.
 It is true that when markets began to fall globally, cryptocurrency was no exception.
 In fact, many described it as a “bloodbath” due to the fact that Bitcoin dropped a full 50% that day.
 This has led to some serious discussion as to whether cryptocurrency can really convince traditional institutions that it is a solid store of value, given that such fluctuations are still possible.

 it literally went down 50% in one day

 The COVID-19 pandemic is accelerating the rise of central bank #digitalcurrencies as many governments see the handling of cash as a potential risk factor.
 This will likely add to calls to move towards #digitalcash according to our #dbresearch colleague @MarionLaboure pic.twitter.com/TnotaTKouK— Deutsche Bank (@DeutscheBank) April 3, 2020

+How the Crisis is Affecting Specific AssetsNow we will turn our attention to how this financial turmoil has specifically hurt some of the top assets in the cryptocurrency space.
+Obviously with the hundreds upon hundreds of coins out there, we can’t cover everything, but we will touch on some of the biggest moves for projects with the largest market caps.
 Furthermore, we will first be looking at the Dow Jones Industrial Average (DJI) and Bitcoin (BTC) so we can see the baseline for how these markets have been doing since February 24th, which is when things started to tumble in general.
 We will then be looking at other coins and comparing how they have done against both the US Dollar (USD) and BTC.
 To keep this article from becoming too cluttered, all charts will be displayed just in USD, but it should give you a fine idea of how the prices reacted in general.

 Dow Jones Industrial Average (DJI)We will be using this as a basis for the downturn in the traditional markets.
 As you can see, there was a very notable drop after February 24th, which led to a 35% slide in market value in the following days.
 Since the bottom, there has also been a 30% increase, but obviously future prospects are uncertain and will weigh heavily on both how the pandemic evolves as well as various governmental responses.

 Bitcoin (BTC)When the market began dropping, Bitcoin was quick to follow suit.
 Not surprisingly, the impact on this market was even more profound, with a full 60% drop at the bottom of the move.
 That being said, the market has, at the time of this writing, seen a 75% rise from the lows of this slide.
 Much like with traditional markets, there is no way to say that this type of rebound will continue, but as for now the technicals on Bitcoin at least are looking promising.

-Moving on into Altcoins, Ethereum has definitely seen some major movements amidst this global downturn.
+Ethereum (ETH)Moving on into Altcoins, Ethereum has definitely seen some major movements amidst this global downturn.
 The initial drop for the coin saw a full 66% devaluation against USD.
 This was followed by a similarly dramatic 80% rise, making this among the more volatile responses among major projects.
 Because they were falling together, there was a relatively modest drop of “only” about 26% against BTC, with a subsequent recovery of 13%.

 XRPAnother major asset that was deeply affected was XRP.
 With an initial drop along with the rest of the market to the tune of about 60%, but has also seen a roughly 60% rise during its recovery.
 Against Bitcoin XRP did fairly well, only losing about 16% of its relative value.

-TRON is another project that was affected similarly to Ethereum.
+TRON (TRX)TRON is another project that was affected similarly to Ethereum.
 Here again, we see a substantial initial drop in USD value, maxing out at a 66% loss.
 Also like many other projects, there has been an impressive recovery period, which in this case was a nice 73%.
 Against Bitcoin TRON saw a 26% initial slide, but has since come back up by about 15%.

-While all coins are feeling the effects of this crisis, some are rebounding better than others.
+Monero (XMR)While all coins are feeling the effects of this crisis, some are rebounding better than others.
 Monero, for example, did see quite a hit, with an initial drop of 68%, however since has recovered a full 105% since hitting bottom.
 This is likely tied to its use as a privacy coin, a feature that may be increasingly attractive as regulations may plausibly become stricter during a global crisis.
 Against Bitcoin, Monero initially fell a full 30%, but since then has risen back up by about 26%.

-Another coin that has behaved a little different than the rest of the market is Chainlink.
+Chainlink (LINK)Another coin that has behaved a little different than the rest of the market is Chainlink.
 While it did slide a bit just after February 24th, it then saw notable upside, though this did eventually give way to losses comparable to much of the market, in the 60% range.
 This was followed by a very impressive 125% rebound, making Chainlink one of the more profitable returns for those who were able to invest near the recent bottom.
 Compared to Bitcoin, LINK only dropped about 22%, and has since come back up by about 52%.

+ConclusionOf course there are many, many more projects we could analyze, but by now you should be seeing the basic pattern that most assets followed.
+Some have fared a bit better or worse than their brethren, but no project remained unaffected.
 At the time of this writing, it is still unclear how the situation will play out even in traditional markets, making cryptocurrency even more of a wildcard.
 Will the upcoming Bitcoin halving still have the intended effect on the price?
 Many were debating what kind of resonance this halving would create even before there was a pandemic and financial crisis.
 This truly seems to be the moment digital assets have been waiting for.
 It is their chance to prove to the world that they are more than just speculation, but a real commodity that can store value.
 There’s no way to know if it will pay off just yet, but based on the current market details, there is real hope.